jindal2309/LearningToRank/README.md

 # LearningToRank

-SmartRANK: An Ensemble Approach for Learning to Rank
+## SmartRANK: An Ensemble Approach for Learning to Rank
+#### Authors: Mohit Sudhakar, Gaurav Jindal and Rishab Bamrara
+Dept. of Computer Science, University of Virginia

 Link to report: http://cs.virginia.edu/~ms5sw/SmartRank.pdf